valenkim/getclean-course-project/CodeBook.md

 * `SITTING` (value `4`): test product performed sitting during the test
 * `STANDING` (value `5`): test product performed standing during the test
 * `LAYING` (value `6`): test product performed laying down during the test

-# Getting Work
-1. Reading data source txt files Using `read.table` function.
-2. Get column names in (mean, std) Using `grep` function, and Extracts measurements.
-3. Merge tables (x_test, y_test, subject) (x_train, y_train, subject) Using `cbind`, `rbind` function.
-4. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-(Using `ddply` function.)
-5. Writes a text file (tidy_data.txt) Using `write.table` function.